ethereum/consensus-specs/README.md

 ### Merge

-The merge is still actively in R&D. The specifications outline a general direction for engineering work, while the details are in review and may change.
+The merge is still actively in development.
+The exact specification has not been formally accepted as final and details are still subject to change.

 * Background material:
   * An [ethresear.ch](https://ethresear.ch) post [describing the basic mechanism](https://ethresear.ch/t/the-eth1-eth2-transition/6265)